Biozentrum University of Basel: History

 In 2021, the Biozentrum moved into a 73 m high research tower.
 The new building offers a state-of the art infrastructure that meets the needs of modern-day research as well as enough room for 400 researchers and 900 students.
 The Biozentrum is headed by its director Alexander F. Schier.

 Research

-Research at the Biozentrum embraces a wide range of topics, however one main focus all the research groups share is a strong interest to understand the molecular organization of living organisms.

-The major areas of research are concerned with the structure and function of macromolecules, the wiring of regulatory circuits, and the general principles underlying complex biological systems and their dynamic interactions.

-Currently, the research groups of the Biozentrum are grouped into five major areas of investigation: Growth & Development, Infection Biology, Neurobiology, Structural Biology & Biophysics and Computational & Systems Biology.
+Research at the Biozentrum is dedicated to the central question of how molecules and cells create life − from atom to organism, and from the physics of life to the dynamics of multicellular systems.
+Accordingly, the scientists at the Biozentrum are active in a wide range of research fields.
+These disciplines are not strictly separated from each other, but often overlap, thus leading to new questions and collaborations.